Family competition drives the Koss brothers

 “It’s an accomplishment staying with (Aiden) and beating him,” Becket added.
 “It definitely pushes me harder to be faster than him.
 I’m always trying to prove myself.”

-Each brother brings a different aspect to the team as well.
+Each brother brings a different strength to the team.
 Aiden prefers the tight, quick sprints of the 50- and 100-yard freestyle.
 Becket is currently sixth in the state in the butterfly with aspirations beyond just beating his brothers, and McKelin swims in the 100 backstroke.

 “They’re dedicated,” Lemon Bay coach Dawn Hall said.
 “It’s a pretty close-knit family, who support each other.
 Aiden has matured greatly and has developed into a strong leader that knows what’s expected.
 Becket works hard in everything he does, he’s very determined.
 It will be interesting to see as the season goes on how the brothers compete.”

-There wasn't much reason as to why the boys joined the sport initially.
+There wasn’t much reason as to why the boys joined the sport initially.
 Both of their parents were athletes, but not in the pool.
-Their dad was a basketball player and their mom did gymnastics.
+Their dad was a basketball player and their mom a gymnast.

 As a way to stay active they started swimming and, through a growing, but friendly battle, gradually began to take a liking to it.